seanmcoleman/coderbase.io/posts/meta-programming.md

 For example, the decimal `1534.00` would be formatted AS `$1,534.00`.

 The following six methods format the properties, but this code is not as DRY as it could be.
-The method call to `number_to_currency` is repeated.
-If we wanted to add a `precision` parameter to all deposit properties, we would have to update six methods.

 ```ruby
 def security_deposit